moliver28/research-handbook/content/handbook/engineering/deployments-and-releases/deployments/rails-console-access.md

 1. Read-only rails console permissions are appropriate for critical debugging scenarios where no alternative method is available
 2. Making changes through the rails console is prohibited
-3. All production changes must be implemented through version-controlled code deployments.
+3. All production changes must be implemented through version-controlled code deployments or chatops.
 This ensures that those changes are traceable, reproducible, and testable.

 ### Exceptions to this policy